-Ed: No, not at 13, at 19, but when I was a 13 year old boy, I was living in Mobile, Alabama.
+Ed: No, not at 13, at 19, but when I was a 13-year-old boy, I was living in Mobile, Alabama.
 Our family was only five blocks from the shipping docks.
 We know that a number of insect species have come up from South America, hidden in the cargo, over the years.
-In 1942, I was just a 13 year old boy.
+In 1942, I was just a 13-year-old boy.
 I was doing a Boy Scout project.
 I was seeing all the different kinds of ants in the neighborhood, and it was then that I found one of these strange mounds, the Fire Ants.
-The introduced one, and it had come up on a boat for certainty, that is that species, that kind of ant, in shipping from Uruguay in South America.
-I made a note of it, and it was spectacular nest of ants.
+The introduced one, and it had come upon a boat for certainty, that is that species, that kind of ant, in shipping from Uruguay in South America.
+I made a note of it, and it was a spectacular nest of ants.

 By 1949, when I was a student in college, the University of Alabama, that ant had already spread out and become a serious pest I mean that kind of ant.
 Even when I found that nest, probably there were many other nests in Mobile, although I was the first to see that kind of ant.
 I just happened to be in the right spot.